helium/router/docs/Device.md

 > **NOTE:** `devaddr` may result in some logs from other devices in places where the device cannot be accurately determined.

-To stop the trace before the `240 minutes` is over, pass the `--stop` option.
+Pass the `--stop` option to stop the trace before the `240 minutes` is over.

 Traces will not survive through restart.